soverenio/docs/docs/source/getting-started/installation.rst

 Installation
 ============

-Soveren consists of two parts: Soveren Gateway that lives on prem and Soveren Cloud that lives in the cloud.
-More information on that in `Soveren overview <overview.html>`_.
+`As you learned <../index.html>`_, Soveren consists of two parts: Soveren Gateway that lives on prem and Soveren Cloud that lives in the cloud.

 You need to install Soveren Gateway within your perimeter.